aws-samples/config-resource-compliance-dashboard/README.md

 ## Prerequisites

 1. AWS Config enabled in the accounts and regions you want to track, setup the delivery of AWS Config Configuration Snapshots to a centralized S3 bucket in the Log Archive account
+   1. If you do not have AWS Config enabled, follow [these instructions](https://aws.amazon.com/blogs/mt/managing-aws-organizations-accounts-using-aws-config-and-aws-cloudformation-stacksets/) to use AWS CloudFormation StackSets to enable AWS Config on all member accounts under organizational units in a single execution

 1. An AWS Account where you'll deploy the dashboard (the Dashboard Account)
 1. IAM Role or IAM User with permissions to deploy the infrastructure using CloudFormation
 1. Sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user: